knadoor/Comic-Strip-Scraper/README.md

 # Comic Strip Downloader
-This is a web-scraper I wrote using Python to practice web-scraping.
+This is a web-scraper I wrote using Python to practice web-scraping using the Beautiful Soup library.
 This script was written for educational purposes only.

 The 'bot' is able to download Dilbert comic strips.